Evernote/android-job/README.md

 If you don't turn on the service, the library will always use the `AlarmManager` on Android 4.x.

 Crashes after removing the GCM dependency is a known limitation of the Google Play Services.
 Please take a look at [this workaround](https://github.com/evernote/android-job/wiki/FAQ#how-can-i-remove-the-gcm-dependency-from-my-app) to avoid those crashes.

-## WorkManager

-[WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) is a new architecture component from Google and tries to solve a very similar problem this library tries to solve: implementing background jobs only once for all Android versions.
-The API is very similar to this library, but provides more features like chaining work items and it runs its own executor.

-If you start a new project, you should be using `WorkManager` instead of this library.
-You should also start migrating your code from this library to `WorkManager`.
-At some point in the future this library will be deprecated.

 ## License
 ```